24 Signs of Declining Health in Elderly Loved Ones

 Unexplained Bruises or Injuries

-If your loved one has unexplained bruises or injuries, they may have fallen and not told you—or they may have even forgotten about it.
+If you know an elderly person unexplained bruises or injuries, they may have fallen and not told you—or they may have even forgotten about it.
 They may also get burns from leaving on a stove or cuts on their hands from mishandling a kitchen knife.
 If they have a caretaker, unexplained injuries can also be signs of elder abuse.
 If you notice any signs of injury, take it seriously and try to get to the bottom of what’s going on.

 More Illnesses